FIVE FROM FINLAND: Stuff for kids

 Kidday offers families the best of both worlds – the convenience of digital and the touchy-feeliness of analogue – since the users can print the journal for physical safe-keeping.

-Kids on their tablets and phones may seem like a troubling sign of nowadays to older generations.
-However, there could be some intensive science-based learning going on.
-Meet Playvation, the company behind the Moomin Language School, a Moomin-powered digital language learning tool for children aged three to seven.
+Meet Playvation, the company behind Moomin Language School, a Moomin-powered digital language learning tool for children aged three to seven.

 “You learn the language just as you did your mother tongue: through play,” explained Anu Guttorm, the CEO of Playvation.
 “We have weekly themes that align with the development goals of the Finnish early childhood education curriculum.
 We deal with emotions, develop social skills and foster creativity.”

-The Moomins support not just the fun part of learning, but they also mirror values such as courageousness, equality and appreciation of nature – values that, according to Guttorm, are universal in today’s world.
+The Moomins support not just the fun part of learning, but they also mirror values such as courageousness, equality and appreciation of nature.

 Founded in 1959 to produce seat belts and moving into the child seat market in 1967, Klippan is a traditional company with a well-established clientele abroad.
-The Finnish company exports 80 per cent of its products to foreign countries.
+The Finnish company exports 80 per cent of its products.

 One of competitive edges of Klippan is the rear-facing child seat, which, although already common in the Nordics, is generating considerable interest elsewhere due to its enhanced safety.